This article was originally written shortly after the 2017 tax reform. I’m leaving it up for a few reasons:

 So, even though some aspects of this article are no longer breaking news, the core message is still relevant.

 Tax Reform is Here

 Move over Rudolph (with your nose so bright).
-The star of the 2017 Christmas season was Donald Trump and his tax reform plan, which was enacted into law while we were all decking the halls and donning our gay apparel.
+The star of the 2017 Christmas season was the Tax Cuts and Jobs Act of 2017, which was enacted into law while we were all decking the halls and donning our gay apparel.

 Let’s make sure we’re all on the same page before diving into the details.